lysein/decentAI/README.md

 ## The Problem: it's centralized

-If you want to run a large scale AI without having the tech knowledge on how train & deploy ML models for prediction you rely on consuming them trough something like this:
+If you want to run a large scale AI without having the tech knowledge on how to train & deploy ML models for prediction you rely on consuming them trough something like this:

 https://bigCorpo.com/coolName/humanLikeBehavior (And they reserve the right of admission)

 This is a HUGE problem:

 Because AI is a catalyst for productivity.
 The problem is that one individual/company/nation can use AI and another cannot.

-The AI community is aware of this and that's why most of the developments are opensource.
+* The AI community is aware of this and that's why most of the models are opensource.

 In the most popular AI platform there are more than 10,000 pre-trained open source models.

+The models are already opensource!

-How could we decentralize them?
+`How can we decentralize them?`

 ## Solution